-Rend Lake College has been accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools since 1969.
+Rend Lake College has been accredited by the Higher Learning Commission since 1969.
 Accreditation is extremely important because it ensures that RLC programs are effective and that we are delivering on our guarantees of educational quality.
 It also helps us identify things we do well, things upon which we can improve and how to go about making those improvements.
 Accreditation is critical for participation in many state and federal programs which benefit higher education.

 Rend Lake College has been the place “where learning never ends” for many years, serving thousands of in-district residents annually.

 The college was founded in 1955 as Mt.
 Vernon Community College and officially became Rend Lake College when it was organized December 20, 1966, under the Illinois Junior College Act (Illinois Revised Statutes, 1967; Chapter 122, Sections 101-1 to 108-2).

 Mt.
 Vernon Community College initially was approved by an overwhelming 25-to-1 vote and was under the supervision of the local high school board, with boundaries the same as those for High School District No. 201.
 The purpose of this two-year college was to provide postsecondary educational experiences, primarily university-parallel curricula, for the graduates of Mt.
 Vernon Township High School.
 Faculty and facilities were provided by the high school.

 PhilosophyRend Lake College’s philosophy outlines the manner in which the college fulfills its mission: